ychibani42/__bytebeat/README.md

 # __bytebeat
-Project in collaboration with my designer friend for his art school.
+Project in collaboration with my designer student friend for his art school.